open-amt-cloud-toolkit/mps/docs/Tutorials/uitoolkit.md

 "ui-toolkit": "git+https://github.com/open-amt-cloud-toolkit/ui-toolkit.git#ActivEdge"
 ```

 2\.
+Save and close the file.

+3\.
 In a Command Prompt or Terminal, navigate to the root directory of the React app, **./my-app**.

-3\.
+4\.
 Run the following commands to install the ui-toolkit to node-modules and run the web UI locally:

 ```
 npm install